 Department faculty members hold joint appointments in departments and programs across the university.
 Faculty outside the department also participate in GWSS, occasionally offering courses and participating in the department’s research, study, and interdisciplinary activities.

-The Bachelor of Arts (BA) degree in gender, women's, and sexuality studies (GWSS) includes these required courses:
+The Bachelor of Arts (BA) degree in Gender, Women's, and Sexuality Studies include these required courses:

 - Gender, Race, and Class in the U.S.